mahamkhawar/DH110-22F-Demo/assignment01/README.md

 | 10.
 Help and documentation | Good: The site has a "Contact Us" button that leads to a Contact page within the site. <br /> Bad: The "Contact us" page is hidden within the "About" menu options and is hard to find. | Make it easier to find the pages instead of hiding them in the submenus. | 2 |

 ### Credits
-Here are websites I used as references or for information. https://unfoundation.org/blog/post/5-statistics-on-why-sustainable-urban-development-matters/<br />
+Here are websites I used as references or for information.<br />
+https://unfoundation.org/blog/post/5-statistics-on-why-sustainable-urban-development-matters/<br />
 https://www.interaction-design.org/literature/article/heuristic-evaluation-how-to-conduct-a-heuristic-evaluation<br />
 https://www.nngroup.com/articles/how-to-conduct-a-heuristic-evaluation/